Hole in the Wall (American game show): Tiebreaker Wall

-One player from each team is chosen to play and will be given ten plastic balls.
+One player from each team is chosen to play and are each given ten plastic balls.
 When the wall starts moving, the players must grab as many balls as possible, and clear the wall with the balls in their hand.
 The winner of the competition for the player's team is decided by whoever gets the most balls through their hole.

 Impossiwall

-All three players of the winning team compete in the fifth round that has a final, more difficult wall, thus being named the Impossiwall.
-This round had 1-3 players take on the wall with a variant.
-If the wall is completed, the winning team will be immortalized in the Wall of Fame.
+Between one and three players of the winning team compete in the fifth round that has a final, more difficult wall, named the Impossiwall.
+If all players make it through, the winning team will be immortalized in the Wall of Fame.